-The assessor will devise a theory based examination to assess learning outcomes 1 - 4.

-Overall Marks 40

-Recognition of Prior Learning (RPL) Learners may be assessed on the basis of their prior known and experience.
-Providers must be specifically quality a to assess learners by this means.
-To do so they must co B10, see Provider's Quality Assurance Guidelines and b included on the Register of RPL approved providers.
-Se Guidelines at www.fetac.ie for further information and re details.
-Grading Pass 50% - 64%

-Pass 50% - 64%

-Merit 65% - 79%

-Distinction 80% - 100%

-Specific Validation Requirements There are no specific validation requirements for this award Supporting Documentation None Access To access programmes leading to this award the learner should have reached the standards of knowledge, skill and competence associated with the preceding level of the National Framework of Qualifications.
+The assessor will outcomes 1 - 3 devise a theory based examination to assess learning Overall Marks 40 Recognition of Prior Learning (RPL) and experience. to assess learners B10, see Provider included on the R assessed on the basis of their prior knowledge Providers must be specifically quality assured s by this means.
+To do so they must complete 's Quality Assurance Guidelines and be egister of RPL approved providers.
+See RPL w.fetac.ie for further information and registration Grading Pass 50% - 64% Merit 65% - 79% Distinction 80% - 100% Specific Validation Requirements There are no spec cific validation requirements for this award Supporting Documentation None Access To access programmes leading to this award the learner should have reached the standards of knowledge, skill and competence associated with the preceding level of the National Framework of Qualifications.
 This may have been achieved through a formal qualification or through relevant life and work experience.
 Transfer Successful completion of this component award enables the learner to transfer to programmes leading to other certificates where this component is a mandatory or an elective requirement.